 Table, Timer, & Music

 As players are stepping away to record their voicemails, the game table is prepared.
 Suspect and Location cards are shuffled and placed within easy reach of everyone.
-An electronic device (PC or tablet) is setup with the visual 90-minute playlist.
-The playlist serves as both the official music soundtrack for the game and as the countdown timer.
+An electronic device (PC or tablet) is set up with the visual 90-minute playlist.
+The playlist serves as the official music soundtrack for the game and the countdown timer.
 The Countdown timer starts at 90 minutes and counts down to 0 minutes.
 As it counts down, players flip over their Clue cards when their corresponding time has been reached (i.e., 80, 50, 35, etc.).
-It’s recommended that any screensaver be disabled, so the device does not go to sleep during the game.
+It’s recommended that any screensaver be disabled so the device does not go to sleep during the game.